marwahaha/bay/_posts/2024-08-25-hessian-ascent-for-the-sk-model-iii.md

 ### Parisi-type formulae for different geometries

-### Low-degree sum-of-squares certificates for potential Hessian ascent
+### Low-degree sum-of-squares certificates for HES processes on the cube

 ### Potential Hessian ascent: mixed p-spin models and bounded-degree CSPs